dilshanhiruna/Online-Movie-Reservation-System/Readme.txt

     d) sms services
     e) email services

+First you need to install all the dependencies
+STEPS:
+1. be in the root directory (eg: C:\<location>\Online-Movie-Reservation-System)
+2. cd services/server
+3. npm i (will install the dependencies of internal web services)
+4. npm run dep (will install the dependencies of external web services and client)

 To run the client and all the internal and external web services you can use a single command
 STEPS: